bli-exercises

 Extension proliferation over time Governance in §4; new extensions require amendment to this ADR.

-Learner Protocol quality variance Encapsulation prompts must scaffold against the exercise’s benchmark protocol, not freehand Claude output.
+Learner Protocol quality variance Compiled CI must scaffold against the exercise’s benchmark protocol, not freehand Claude output.
+CI carries the BLI personality so output is reproducible across cohorts.

 Privacy expectations drift §5.4 prohibits artifact collection; any future change requires ADR amendment + learner-notification policy.